PandeoF1/px_botnet/README.md

 make re

-If you want to cross compile, edit `Makefile` at line 82 with a "." before "$(cross)" and use : "make everything"
+If you want to cross compile, use : "make everything"
 ```

 ## Usage :
-Website : (Upload db, configure config/config.php) Default user/pass: test test
+Website : Default user/pass: test test
+Bot: Execute the binaries on the computer of the victim

 ## Demo :
 ![image description](./images/demo.png)